geod/w4156-boilerplate-gcloud/README.md

 5. Open Terminal -> `mysql --host=<IP_ADRESS_YOU_COPIED_PREIVOUSLY> --user=root --password=<YOUR_MYSQL_INSTANCE_PASSWORD>`
 6. Once you login succefully: try `show schemas`
 7. That will give you the same result as going to `https://<your-gcloud-project-id>.appspot.com/databases`

+### Step 11: (optional but highly recommended as a pre-requisite for step 12) Setup Anaconda
+If you don't have Python 2.7 in your system, then follow along:
+1. Download <a href='https://www.anaconda.com/download/#macos'>Anaconda</a> with Python version 3.6 (Don't get confused about 3.6 here!!
+We will be creating virtual environment with 2.7 instead of using Anaconda with Python 2.7 version which is a good practice!)
+2. Install Anaconda by double clicking the .dmg file
+3. After installation -> Terminal -> `conda create -n python2env python=2.7`
+4. `source activate python2env`
+5. At this point you have activated virtual environment named `python2env` with packages `python=2.7`.
+So now if you test `python --version` you will see `python 2.7` as output
+6. At this point, continue your previous work with this virtual environment active.
+7. run `easy_install -U pip`
+8. Once you are done, deactivate the environment with `source deactivate`
+9. Fun Check: try `python --version` now! (it will show your default python version installed in your system)
+10. Before moving to next step do `source activate python2env` as running the system locally requires python2.7 and also we will be installing packages mentioned in requirements.txt in this virtual environment instead of your local base installation.

+### Step 12: Setup Google Cloud SDK, App Engine SDK and Database in your local system
+1. Following this link and perform the 3 steps under the `Interactive Installer` section corresponding to your operating system.
+For our case it is Mac OS (vice versa you can choose Linux / windows based on your OS): <br/>
+<a href='https://cloud.google.com/sdk/downloads#interactive'>Google Cloud SDK</a>
+2. Following this link <a href='https://cloud.google.com/appengine/docs/standard/python/download'>App Engine extension for Python</a> and perform the steps below (and skip if you already have it):
+    * 1st step (Check your python version by typing  `python --version` in you terminal / shell.
+If it is python 2.7, then skip the step, else check out optional Step 12 in this file.)
+    * 3rd step (perform this step)
+    * 4th step (Check if you have git installed by typing `git`.
+If yes, then skip, else perfrom this step. )
+    * 5th step (perform this step)

+3. In your local system -> `cd <your-repository>` in our case `cd ase-boilerplate` <br/>
+4. `mkdir -p lib`
+5. `pip install -r requirements.txt -t lib`
+6. `pip install -r requirements.txt`.
+(This is extra step if you are using database setup).
+6. `dev_appserver.py ./`
+7. Now, you will be running the application locally (in locally mimicked App Engine framework!).
+So now checkout <a href='http://localhost:8080'>localhost:8080</a>.
+You should be greeted with `hello` message
+8. After you are done, press `ctrl+c` to stop the local server.

 ## Licensing